RoyalIcing/RoyalIcing/2023/introducing-orb.md

 (The same works in Deno, which is what I host [Calculated.World](https://calculated.world/) using.)

-For a framework like Next.js you can [import then instantiate the wasm module](https://nextjs.org/docs/messages/middleware-dynamic-wasm-compilation).
+In Next.js you can [import then instantiate the wasm module](https://nextjs.org/docs/messages/middleware-dynamic-wasm-compilation).

 For other languages Wasmtime is well-supported library for [many languages](https://docs.wasmtime.dev/lang.html).